anit-mathew/Air-Quality-in-India---Forecasting-and-Analytics/README.md

+# Project Title: Air Quality in India - Forecasting and Analytics

+# Authors: Anit Mathew and Ritwik Katiyar

-# Introduction
+# Overview:
-Welcome to the GitHub repository for the "Air Quality in India - Forecasting and Analytics" project, authored by Anit Mathew and Ritwik Katiyar.
-This project focuses on the analysis of air pollution in India, utilizing data spanning from 2017 to 2022.
-The primary objectives include understanding the yearly air pollution trends, identifying monthly variations, and forecasting air pollution levels for the year 2023.
+This GitHub repository contains a comprehensive analysis of air pollution in India, focusing on forecasting and analytics.
+The project aims to predict the air pollution situation in the coming year based on historical data.
+The analysis delves into year-wise trends, monthly variations, and utilizes machine learning models for forecasting.

-# Key Highlights:
+# Key Features:
-Data Source: The project relies on the "Air Quality Data in India" dataset, originally uploaded by 'fedesoriano' on Kaggle.

-Analysis Techniques: The project employs various analytical techniques, including time series analysis, statistical modeling, and machine learning (ARIMA and Auto ARIMA models).

-Insights: The findings highlight the seasonality of air pollution, with winters being the most polluted period.
-Notable insights include the decline in pollution levels over the years, the impact of seasons, and predictions indicating a stable pollution scenario for the coming year.

-Feel free to explore the code, visualizations, and detailed analysis presented in this repository.
-Your feedback and contributions are always welcome!
+Data Cleaning: The dataset is cleaned to ensure accuracy in analysis.
+Data Analysis and Visualizations: Bar plots, heat maps, and line plots provide insights into air pollution trends over the years, months, and hours.
+Forecasting Models: Linear Regression, ARIMA, and Auto ARIMA models are implemented to predict air pollution levels.
+Model Comparison: Different models are compared based on Mean Squared Error (MSE) to evaluate their performance.
+Insights: Key findings and patterns in air pollution are discussed, providing valuable insights for environmental analysis.

+#Results and Conclusions:

+Winters are identified as the most polluted time, with a declining trend in pollution levels over the years.
+Auto ARIMA and ETS models suggest a minor decrease in air pollution levels for the coming year.

+#Future Scope:
+The project outlines potential areas for further research, such as expanding the dataset and exploring additional factors influencing air quality.

+#References:
+The project incorporates various statistical and machine-learning techniques, with references provided for further exploration.